AntonioND/ucity/docs/simulation-general.rst

 higher values in the center of the circle (where the building is).
 If, at some point, the addition of two masks makes the result overflow, it saturates to ``255`` instead of overflowing.
-This is easier to see by just opening one of the minimaps of any service and seing the resulting drawing.
+This is easier to see by just opening one of the minimaps of any service and seeing the resulting drawing.

 Buildings must have power to work!
 If a building doesn't have power, it won't have any effect on the simulation, it will simply be ignored.